Die neue Marlene

 Die neue Marlene is a studio album by Marlene Dietrich, released by Electrola in 1965.
-It was issued in the UK on His Master's Voice and released in the US by Capitol Records under the title Marlene — Songs in German by the Inimitable Dietrich.
+It was issued in the United Kingdom on His Master's Voice and released in the United States by Capitol Records under the title Marlene — Songs in German by the Inimitable Dietrich.
 Recorded in London, the project marked a departure from her previous work, featuring a repertoire of German-language songs that included folk adaptations like "Sag mir, wo die Blumen sind" and new material such as her first Christmas song.
-Notably, the album was largely arranged without her frequent collaborator Burt Bacharach, signaling a new artistic direction that inspired its title, which translates to "The New Marlene".